KevinCarnaille/frontskel-sf/README.md

 - The project involves the (very light) CSS Framework KNACSS.
 You can read all the documentation (in french) about it here: http://knacss.com or https://github.com/raphaelgoetter/KNACSS

-- You will find the iconic font and CSS toolkit FONT-AWESOME here: http://fortawesome.github.io/Font-Awesome/
+- You will find the iconic font and CSS toolkit FONT-AWESOME.
+Documentation here: http://fortawesome.github.io/Font-Awesome/

 - Frontskel-sf project uses the CSS pre-processor LESS for every external and internal components (with the help of leafo/lessphp bundle).